AbsGeorge/Practical-project/README.md

 ```
 - As the project progressed further , these manual commands were replaced with a docker-compose.yaml file that would create all the images and then other scrips were created to be implemented in the pipeline so that all stages are automated.
-This deploy.sh file is no longer needed.
+This deploy.sh file shown above is no longer needed.

+- The block of code below is taken from my docker-compose.yaml to show how images are now created in the pipeline.

 ```
 version: '3.8'